-Who hasn’t fallen prey of either totally over-packing and not wearing half of what they brought or, at the other end of the spectrum, feeling way too utilitarian and backpacker-ish for a fancy little city break?
+Who hasn’t fallen prey of either totally over-packing and not wearing half of what they brought or, at the other end of the spectrum, feeling way too utilitarian and backpacker-ish for a fancy city break?
 I have definitely done both when preparing my packing list for Europe.
-As a seasoned backpacker, I tend to fall in the latter category most of the time, but I do like to feel stylish when I’m city-hopping in trendy capitals.
+But as a seasoned backpacker, I tend to fall in the latter category most of the time.
+That said, I do like to feel stylish when I’m city-hopping in trendy capitals.
 Do you think it’s possible to look sort of trendy-ish yet comfortable AND pack just in a carry-on luggage?
 I like to think so!
-I’ve done a fair bit of city-hopping these past years (and there’s more ahead, stay tuned!), and this is my tried-and-tested packing list for Europe.
+I’ve done a fair bit of city-hopping these past years, and today I’d like to present you my tried-and-tested packing list for Europe.
 I’m a pretty neutral-shade type of gal, and in this specific case, it makes sense to pack that way, because everything will fit together.
 Hurray for keeping it simple!
 Here are my essential travel items.

 NB.
 All brands featured here are either fair trade, vegan, ethical or all of the above, because it’s important!